The People Factor: Six Ways To Empower Yourself with Others

 It doesn’t matter what you do, where you do it or how well you create a product or offer a service.
 You won’t succeed without the right people on your team and in your extended enterprise.

-My company, BTM Corporation, is an ecosystem comprised of: employees who are partners; customers who take on a partner role for the value they derive; distribution channels and service providers who collaborate with us across multiple verticals; and academics who foster knowledge sharing.
+My former company, BTM Corporation, is an ecosystem comprised of: employees who are partners; customers who take on a partner role for the value they derive; distribution channels and service providers who collaborate with us across multiple verticals; and academics who foster knowledge sharing.

 Here are six ways you can foster people-focused success:

 It’s the best and only policy when communicating with a potential customer, client, colleague, employee, supplier, distributor, contractor, or even an industry rival.
 And it’s the same policy whether you’re speaking face-to-face, across the board table, or via email, text, video or any social or digital platform.
 You must be honest with yourself, your audience and your mission.
 Effective leaders must be honest in order to invoke trust and respect from their team and anyone they encounter.
 You never know who you will have to rely on or turn to in the future.
 Nobody forgets and forgives dishonesty.

 2. Be Direct

 Direct communication leads to direction, meaning the path you set as a leader.
 Nobody wants to follow someone with a muddled message.
 Fast talking will get you nowhere if there’s no thought in your process.
 Every word must be deliberate and directed.
 Don’t be tempted to reach out without direction, which can deter, even destroy, your overall agenda.
 If you can’t say something clearly and directly, don’t say it all.
 Talk may be cheap, but it can also be worthless if uttered without direction, and even cost you a client, a deal or your whole business.
 A direct message is priceless.